“I have HIV": This researcher is fighting the disease—and the stigma attached to it

 At a subsequent meeting for World Health Organization employees in Geneva in 1998, Dr. Van Roey stood up and spoke out about the injustice of unequal access to medication.
 That meeting, he says, finally got the ball of progress rolling.

 Over the next few years, agency after agency within the UN began to change their policy: Local staff partners would be treated with HIV medication as necessary—the same way physicians at the UN were.

 Thanks to his role with UNAIDS, Dr. Van Roey was able to champion his work to numerous national governments and local organizations, particularly in Africa, to show what it was really like to live with HIV—and how important breaking down barriers around stigma was.

-It's why—Vice Chair of the Executive Committee and Chief Scientific Officer, Johnson & Johnson—recruited Dr. Van Roey to work for him on the clinical development of drugs for HIV and other infectious diseases.
+It’s why Paul Stoffels, M.D.—Vice Chair of the Executive Committee and Chief Scientific Officer, Johnson & Johnson—recruited Dr. Van Roey to work for him on the clinical development of drugs for HIV and other infectious diseases.

 “Dr. Stoffels showed his strategic vision by hiring me, with the explicit understanding that I would be a face for the HIV virus and motivate colleagues to find a solution for it,” Dr. Van Roey says.